cardonator/mkpasswd-docker/README.md

 # mkpasswd-docker
-The smallest docker container to run mkpasswd
+The smallest docker container to run mkpasswd, built from rfc1036/whois.